Allactaga67/kitt_simulator/README.md

 * **Core Modules:**
     * **Main Simulation Engine** (`main_simulation.py`): Acts as the main game engine.
 It handles the primary simulation loop, parses user commands, and orchestrates interactions between K.I.T.T., the road environment, and other game systems.
     * **Vehicle Definitions** (`vehicles.py`): Defines the base `Vehicle` class and specialized vehicle types like `Car`, `Truck`, and `Motorcycle`.
 Crucially, it defines the `KITT` class, which inherits from `Car` and incorporates all its unique abilities and attributes (damage, score, shield, turbo, autopilot, AI chat, music player integration, radar, and drift capabilities).
-    * **Road & Environment Management** (`road_manager.py`): Manages the road environment, including its length, number of lanes, and the generation and basic behavior of AI-controlled traffic.
+    * **Road & Environment Management** (`road_management.py`): Manages the road environment, including its length, number of lanes, and the generation and basic behavior of AI-controlled traffic.
 It's also responsible for the text-based rendering of the road and all vehicles, and manages intersection logic for events like drifts.
-This module uses `ai_vehicle_config.cfg` for AI vehicle model variety.
+This module uses `vehicle_config.cfg` for AI vehicle model variety.
     * **K.I.T.T.
-AI Interface** (`kitt_ai.py`): Integrates with the Google Gemini API to provide K.I.T.T.'s conversational abilities.
+AI Interface** (`AI.py`): Integrates with the Google Gemini API to provide K.I.T.T.'s conversational abilities.
 It manages the conversation history and uses a system prompt to guide the AI's responses to align with K.I.T.T.'s persona, addressing the user as "Michael."
     * **Music Player** (`music_player.py`): Implements an interactive music player using `pygame.mixer`.
 It allows users to play, stop, pause, and control the volume of music tracks stored locally in a `music` directory.
 Configuration for this module is handled by `config.json`.
-    * **Drift Minigame** (`drift_game.py`): Contains the logic for a standalone, terminal-based reaction time mini-game that is triggered when K.I.T.T. initiates a drift, typically at intersections.
+    * **Drift Minigame** (`drift.py`): Contains the logic for a standalone, terminal-based reaction time mini-game that is triggered when K.I.T.T. initiates a drift, typically at intersections.
     * **Music Player Configuration** (`config.json`): A JSON file used to configure settings for the `music_player.py` module, such as default volume, supported audio formats, and the music directory path.
-    * **AI Vehicle Configuration** (`ai_vehicle_config.cfg`): (Referenced in `road_manager.py`) This file is intended to store configurations for the makes and models of AI vehicles to provide variety in the simulation.
+    * **AI Vehicle Configuration** (`vehicle_config.cfg`): This file stores configurations for the makes and models of AI vehicles to provide variety in the simulation, used by `road_management.py`.

 ## Key Techniques & Technologies

 * **Programming Language:** Python 3
 * **Artificial Intelligence:**
-    * Google Gemini API (`google-generativeai` library) for natural language understanding and generation, enabling K.I.T.T.'s conversational persona.
+    * Google Gemini API (`google-genai` library) for natural language understanding and generation, enabling K.I.T.T.'s conversational persona.
     * System prompts are used to define K.I.T.T.'s character and response style.
     * Conversation history management to provide context for ongoing interactions.
 * **Audio Playback:**